refuel-ai/autolabel/docs/index.md

 ```

 ### Environment Setup
-Using AutoLabel will usually require integrations with one or more model providers.
+Using Autolabel will usually require integrations with one or more model providers.
 For this example, we will be using OpenAI’s API, so we will first need to install their SDK.
 ``` py
 pip install openai